Alozi/weather-app/README.md

 ## ⚙️ Features

+## ⚙️ Features

-✅ Search weather by typing the city name ✅ Shows temperature, humidity, wind speed, and "feels like" data ✅ Saves the last searched city in localStorage ✅ Uses navigator.geolocation to detect the user's coordinates ✅ Automatically fetches real-time weather based on current location ✅ Theme toggle built with styled-components ✅ Custom themes stored using ThemeProvider ✅ Displays accurate sunrise & sunset time for the selected location ✅ Responsive UI
+✅ Search weather by typing the city name
+✅ Shows temperature, humidity, wind speed, and "feels like" data
+✅ Saves the last searched city in localStorage
+✅ Uses navigator.geolocation to detect the user's coordinates ✅ Theme toggle built with styled-components
+✅ Custom themes stored using ThemeProvider
+✅ Displays accurate sunrise & sunset time for the selected location
+✅ Responsive UI

 ---